grafana/loki/docs/sources/clients/promtail/stages/replace.md

 ### With `replace` value in `template` format with hashing for obfuscating data

-To obfuscate sensitive data, you can combine the `replace` stage with the `Hash` or `Sha2Hash` template method.
+To obfuscate sensitive data, you can combine the `replace` stage with the `Hash` template method.

 ```yaml
 - replace: